So you want to invest in property, right?

 Many people decide not to actually do the right thing and actually declare everything.
 But I do suggest doing the right thing and declaring what you need to declare.

 My suggestion is to open Excel and calculate, calculate, calculate!
 Make sure that you’re getting a good deal – you make your profit when you buy, not when you sell.
 Here are some considerations in your calculations:

 - Remember that when you sell the property you are going to have to pay capital gains tax.
 Find more calculations here.

 - Be sure to include your transfer costs your bond costs and all the other fees which you will find in this post here.
 Please make sure that you calculate accurately as much as you can and play devil’s advocate.
 What would happen if the tenant doesn’t pay for six months?

-Residential property is awesome and there’s a lot of opportunities there.
-If you’re into investing in residential rental property or even if you’re not – it’s not that difficult to get into.
+Residential property is awesome and there are a lot of opportunities there.
+If you’re into investing in a residential rental property or even if you’re not – it’s not that difficult to get into.

 In simple terms – you need to attempt to stay tax neutral by letting the tenant pay off your bond.